 - Nights 5 & 6: St.Bernardus – Attached to the St. Bernardus Brewery, this charming B&B is located just outside of Watou town center.
 Though the accommodations are quite simple, what could be more fun than staying the night in a brewery?

 Please note: Hotels are subject to availability.
 If listed hotel is not available at time of tour, a hotel that is equal or better to the original will be secured.

 - Double Occupancy Lodging

 - Breakfasts and dinners, except one dinner on Day 4

 - All Scheduled Activities and Brewery Visits

-- Professional Tour Host
+- Professional Tour Guide

 While the general trip itinerary will remain the same, the actual restaurants, hotels, and activities listed are subject to modifications.
 Changes that are out of our control are common — restaurants close or lose their amazing chef, a winery changes their visiting hours, a hotel gets remodeled, etc. You are entrusting us to create an outstanding vacation for you and so it is possible we may take the liberty of making necessary changes to the itinerary that will improve your overall trip experience.
 If there is any one experience that is going to make or break your trip, please discuss this with us in advance.

 We meet in the early afternoon in Brussels, allowing you to arrive that morning or on a prior day as you wish.
 Getting to our meeting place at the hotel in Brussels from the airport or train station is easy and we will provide complete information in your Pre-Departure Packet.